-African American communities across the country experienced significant changes in the period between the Civil War and World War I. Black southerners grew tired and frustrated of the discrimination and growing inequality in their towns.
+African American communities across the country experienced significant changes in the period between the U.S. Civil War and World War I. Black southerners grew tired and frustrated of the discrimination and growing inequality in their towns.
 While some stayed and fought against this oppression, others made their way to northern cities full of hope.
 They hoped to flee Jim Crow laws, to find new economic opportunities, to establish new and better lives for themselves and their families.
 This mass exodus from the South became known as the Great Migration.
 While most people associate cities such as Chicago, New York, and Los Angeles with the Great Migration, Boston also served as a final destination for many Black migrants.
 In Boston, African Americans tried to begin afresh, joining the local Black community and searching for jobs offered in the city.
 Some of them found the answer to their search for economic opportunities at the Charlestown Navy Yard.

 Scholars frequently associate the beginning of the Great Migration with the advent of World War I. While accurate, some African Americans had already moved north prior to the war.
 Author of the award winning work The Warmth of Other Suns: The Epic Story of America’s Great Migration, Isabel Wilkerson describes the evolution of the Great Migration from the 1870s to the 1910s.
 First, a “trickle of brave souls” left for the North after the Civil War, followed by a “stream after Jim Crow laws closed in on Blacks in the South in the 1890s.”
 Finally “a river, uncontrolled and uncontrollable” of southern Blacks migrated north during the decade of World War I.